Steliana Nistor: Senior career

-2005 - 2006
+2005−2006

-Since 2005, Steliana has been a member of the senior national gymnastic team.
-Unfortunately she was sidelined for nearly six months with back and knee injuries and she did not compete at all in 2005.
-It was only after an intensive rehabilitation process that she was able to return, and Nistor sometimes wore a protective brace on her right knee.
-She returned to the international competitions in 2006 at the Cottbus cup where she finished sixth in the beam finals.
-At the European Championships, Volos Greece she medaled silver with the team and she finished sixth on the uneven bars finals.
-At that competition she only competed on uneven bars.
-However, during 2006 she reestablished herself as contender in all around competitions winning the all around silver behind Sandra Izbaşa at the Romanian Nationals.
+In 2005, Nistor was selected as a member of the Romanian senior national artistic gymnastics team.
+However, she was unable to compete in 2005 due to back and knee injuries.

+She returned to international competitions in 2006, starting at the Cottbus World Cup where she finished sixth in the beam finals.
+At the European Championships in Volos, Greece, she won silver with the team and only competed on uneven bars in the apparatus events, where she finished sixth.
+She resumed competing in the all-around at the Romanian Championships that year where she won silver behind Sandra Izbaşa.

 Steliana was also a member of the national team competing for the 2006 World Championships in Aarhus, Denmark.
-According to the team's coach Nicolae Forminte, the 2006 team was Romania's most inexperienced generation since the time of Nadia Comăneci.
-From all the team members only Floarea Leonida had the experience of a world championship.
-In Aarhus, the Romanian team placed fourth in the team competition, the first time since 1981 that the Romanian team failed to medal at a world championship.
+According to the team's coach, Nicolae Forminte, the 2006 team was Romania's most inexperienced generation since the time of Nadia Comăneci.
+Of Romania's team, only Floarea Leonida had previous world championship experience.
+The Romanian team placed fourth in the team competition; the first time since 1981 that the Romanian team failed to medal at a world championship.
 She also placed fourth all-around behind her teammate Sandra Izbaşa and seventh on beam and on uneven bars.

-She ended 2006 by pairing with Marian Drăgulescu for the silver medal at the Swiss Cup and by winning gold on beam and bronze on floor at the Glasgow Grand Prix.
+She ended 2006 by pairing with Marian Drăgulescu for the silver medal at the Swiss Cup, and by winning gold on beam and bronze on floor at the Glasgow Grand Prix.

 2007

-In 2007, she had several successful international meets.
-In the qualification round of the 2007 European Championships, Amsterdam, The Netherlands she placed second all around, third on beam and floor and fourth on bars.
-She won silver on bars and bronze on beam.
-The last Romanian gymnast to medal on bars at European Championships was Claudia Presecan in 1998.
-Falls from beam and on floor placed her fourth all-around and fifth on floor.
-Her team colleague Sandra Izbaşa won the all around silver medal.
+At the 16th French Internationals, Nistor placed fourth on the balance beam and 6th on the floor exercise.
+At Romanian Internationals, she won gold on in the all-around, on uneven bars, and balance beam, and silver in the floor exercise.

+At the 2007 European Championships in Amsterdam, Netherlands, Nistor placed 4th in the all-around, won silver on uneven bars, and bronze on the balance beam.
+This was the first time since 1998 that a Romanian gymnast (Claudia Presecan) medalled on uneven bars at a European Championship.

-At the 2007 World Championships, she helped her team to qualify in the third place by scoring the highest all around mark of the women's qualifications.
-Individually, she qualified first in the all around final and fourth on beam and fifth on uneven bars.
-She won silver in the all around event behind Shawn Johnson and silver on beam behind Nastia Liukin and placed sixth on the uneven bars finals.
-She also contributed considerably to the team bronze medal by receiving the highest average score of all her team colleagues.
+At the 2007 World Championships, she scored a 60.625 in the all-around and won the silver medal behind Shawn Johnson.
+She also won the silver on beam behind Nastia Liukin and placed sixth in the uneven bars finals.
+She also contributed considerably to the team bronze medal by receiving the highest average score on the Romanian team.